Vyral/vincent-napoleon/_posts/2019-10-29-what-is-a-bridge-loan.md

 {% include pullquote.html %}

-Currently, **inventory across the country is down,** nationwide more listings are needed.
-We’re heading into a seller’s market, and in that market, you’ve got to act hastily, be the first one with an offer, and this bridge loan allows you to be aggressive.&nbsp;
+Currently, **inventory across the country is down,** and more listings are needed nationwide.
+We’re heading into a seller’s market, and in that market, you’ve got to act hastily and be the first one with an offer, and this bridge loan allows you to be aggressive.&nbsp;

 We have vetted many different lenders so that when someone’s interested in the program we can present them with a group of lenders that they can choose from to work with.
 You can work with whoever you want, but not everyone does bridge loans.
-Like any other loan, you have to apply, have a decent credit score, much of it will be based on the equity of the home you want to sell and the one you’re moving into.
+Like any other loan, you have to apply for it and have a decent credit score, much of it will depend on the equity of the home you want to sell and the one you’re moving into.
 This is a great opportunity\!

 **Interest rates are historically low,** it looks as though there’s going to be other rate cuts coming soon, and 2020 is an election year, so various things are happening.
 All the more reason a bridge loan makes sense\!&nbsp;